nickjacob/twittercounter-py/README.markdown

 # twittercounter-py:
-### simple wrapper for twittercounter.com API
+#### simple wrapper for twittercounter.com API
-### adds the ability to pass API a user's screen name instead of ID
+* adds the ability to pass API a user's screen name instead of ID
+* uses tweepy to access twitter API

 ## Usage:
 1. instantiate API